-Launched in 2003, the Gold Standard, sponsored by the Word Wildlife Fund, now WWF, is based on the UNFCCC CDM criteria in the Kyoto Protocol.
-It excludes LULUC projects and includes a sustainable development component.
-As with other UN inspired processes, the reporting requirements can be complex and costly, making the Gold Standard generally suitable for medium and large-scale projects.
+Launched in 2003, the Gold Standard, sponsored by the Word Wildlife Fund (WWF), is based on the UNFCCC CDM criteria in the Kyoto Protocol.
+It excludes Land Use and land Use Change (LULUC) projects and includes a sustainable development component.
+As with other United Nations inspired processes, the reporting requirements can be complex and costly, making the Gold Standard generally suitable for medium and large-scale projects.